opendocsg/slw-judgments-backfill/2011_SGHC_219/report.md

 **_The locus standi issue_**

-52     It was common ground amongst all parties that in order for the Receiver to seek declaratory relief under O 15 r 16 of the Rules of Court (Cap 322, R 5, 2006 Rev Ed) (“Rules of Court”), six requirements laid down by the Singapore Court of Appeal in _Karaha Bodas Co LLC v Pertamina Energy Trading Ltd and another appeal_ [2006] 1 SLR(R) 112 (“ _Karaha Bodas_ ”) must be satisfied.
+52     It was common ground amongst all parties that in order for the Receiver to seek declaratory relief under O 15 r 16 of the Rules of Court (Cap 322, R 5, 2006 Rev Ed) (“Rules of Court”), six requirements laid down by the Singapore Court of Appeal in _Karaha Bodas Co LLC v Pertamina Energy Trading Ltd and another appeal_ <span class="citation">[2006] 1 SLR(R) 112</span> (“ _Karaha Bodas_ ”) must be satisfied.
 The Court of Appeal in _Karaha Bodas_ held (at [14]) that:

  14 [...] the following are the requirements that must be satisfied before the court grants such relief: